Medicare Telehealth Psychiatry: Impacts of the 2025 Waivers

 Why FasPsych is the Best Choice in Staffing Amid Medicare Telehealth Waivers 2025

 In this dynamic environment, FasPsych excels as the leading provider in telepsychiatry and locum tenens, with strong staffing for telemedicine and expanded on-site offerings.
 Established in 2007, FasPsych offers scalable, customizable virtual care via long-term placements, on-demand consultations, and flexible models like pay-by-visit or pay-by-hour.
+FasPsych maintains an extensive network of qualified telehealth providers ready to meet the needs of mental health organizations, ensuring access to care even as regulations evolve.
 This adaptability helps organizations respond to patient volumes and funding shifts, lowering overhead and securing access to qualified psychiatrists and nurse practitioners.

 While FasPsych primarily focuses on telepsychiatry and does not significantly utilize hybrid or on-site care at present, these options are ones we are fully prepared for and can implement as requested if policies change, ensuring readiness for any regulatory or market shifts.
 This preparation puts FasPsych in the best position for the future, allowing us to pivot seamlessly as needed.
 Amid these uncertainties, this is a terrible time to do direct hiring, given the high costs—recruitment fees often reach 25–30% of a psychiatrist’s starting salary (exceeding $300,000), with turnover costing $250,000–$500,000 per departure—and lengthy timelines of 6–12 months to fill roles.
 Instead, it’s the right time for temporary staffing through FasPsych, which saves up to $200,000 per new hire by deploying clinicians in weeks and handling administrative burdens.
 FasPsych understands this is a pain point for mental health facilities, and our account managers are working closely with current customers while implementation specialists assist new clients to navigate these challenges effectively.
 For FQHCs and Community Mental Health Centers (CMHCs), reliant on Medicaid amid OBBBA’s $1.02 trillion cuts over a decade, FasPsych delivers cost-effective solutions with a $4 return per $1 invested and 30% reduced no-shows.
 In the face of political volatility that strains mental health resources and worsens shortages, FasPsych ensures stability, streamlining operations and prioritizing patient results.
 FasPsych actively backs CTeL and congressional initiatives to extend and make permanent telehealth waivers, championing lasting behavioral health access.
 As an industry leader with experience, FasPsych has been through several policy changes and will continue to adapt and provide excellent service, making it the best partner.